barazesh/Phd-Codes/README.md

 The Model is implemented in *Vensim PLE* and **PYSD** is used for running it.

 For now, I'm just experimenting with **PYSD** and its interface with *Vensim*

+it seams that changing the changing the **Time Step** of the model in *Vensim* changes the behaviour dramatically.